top of page

 DO INDIAN TRIBES HAVE DIFFERENT RIGHTS OR PRIVILEGES FROM NON-NATIVE AMERICANS?

 Indian tribes have long been held to be distinct political communities that can exercise governmental sovereign powers.
-This inherent sovereignty of tribal governments is acknowledged in the United States Constitution, as well as treaties, legislative and judicial and administrative decisions.
+This inherent sovereignty of tribal governments is acknowledged in the United States Constitution, treaties, as well as in legislative, judicial and administrative decisions.

-WHY IS LAND ACQUISTION SO IMPORTANT TO TRIBES?
+WHY ARE TRUST LANDS SO IMPORTANT TO TRIBES?

-DO LOCAL OR STATE GOVERMENTS HAVE ANY CONTROL OF INDIAN LANDS AFTER BEING TAKEN INTO TRUST?
+DO LOCAL OR STATE GOVERMENTS HAVE ANY POWER ON INDIAN LANDS AFTER BEING TAKEN INTO TRUST?

 WHAT IS THE CALIFORNIA RANCHERIA TERMINATION ACT OF 1958?

-With the passage of this act, dozens of California tribes were stripped of their federal recognition and Lytton's ties with the government were officially terminated in 1961.
-This resulted in the Tribe losing all of its Rancheria land, and once again, it became a homeless and landless tribe with no means of generating income or providing a homeland for its members.
+With the passage of this act, dozens of California tribes were stripped of their federal recognition, including Lytton, whose relationship with the federal government was officially terminated in 1961.
+This resulted in the Tribe losing all of its Rancheria land, and once again, it became a homeless and landless tribe with no means of generating income or providing for its members.

 DOES THE LYTTON TRIBE HAVE A CASINO?